 $4.8 million judgment affirmed.

-Plaintiff successfully proved that the defendants were responsible for the admitted negligence of one of its CUTCO knife salesmen when the salesman used the G.P.S. on his cellphone to calculate how late he was going to be for his next, in-home knife demonstration sales appointment.
-The salesman did so while driving on a highway and then crashed into a vehicle in front of him thereby killing the driver.
+Plaintiff successfully proved that the defendants were responsible for the admitted negligence of one of its CUTCO knife salesmen who, in attempting to meet company's sales requirements, was hurrying on expressway to make an in-home sales demonstration, and in an effort to let the next customer know he was running late, used the G.P.S. on his cellphone to calculate how late he was going to be for his next, in-home knife demonstration sales appointment.
+In so doing, he crashed into a vehicle in front of him thereby killing the driver.

 Arient v.
 Yasser Alhaj-Hussein,